thewrath/piOclock/README.md

 ## **V0.7b**  *Cogsworth prototype*

 ## A connected clock made with a Raspberry and AmPHP

+##TODO
+- Ajouter la gestion de erreurs